-3. The main principles driving the scientific discovery process

-The dominant approach of current AI systems focus on solving specific narrow problems, this approach has key limitations in its generalization ability as discussed in earlier sections.
+3. The main principles driving the scientific discovery process problems, this approach has key limitations in its generalization ability as discussed in earlier sections.
 The evolution-inspired path [83, 126-127] could provide an alternative way to build more general AI systems.
 However, the extremely large search space and the existence of many complex interacting parts still represent a major obstacle.
 In this study, we argue that the building of these systems should be guided by a set of principles as an alternative of narrow objectives or open-ended evolution.
 The use of these principles is backed by many historical examples of how different scientists made their discovery.
 Most scientific discoveries could be understood as instances of the use of one or more of these principles.
 They are the main approach used by scientists to solve problems and discover new knowledge.
 The use of these principles provides a way for machine learning systems to improve their generalization ability and to cut down the large search space of hypotheses by approaching the given problem using these principles in template ways as an alternative of the expensive random search..